 The Wardens’ responsibilities are defined by the Parish Administration Ordinance and include ensuring the proper management, security and financial administration of all money and other property of the church; ensuring proper procedures are followed for all collections taken and ensuring the church building and its contents and grounds are maintained.

-In 2016 the Parish Council will meet each month, with a half day planning conference in May.
-Our Parish Councillors for 2016 are: Andrew Graham (Senior Minister); Dean Stewart, Ian Worton & Ross Bowden (Christ Church Wardens); Corey Martin (St Paul’s Terry Hills Warden); Susan Beattie, Nathan Carter, Steevie Chan, James Clifton, Stephen Day, Peter Janssen & Vanessa Seah (Elected & Appointed Members).
+In 2019 the Parish Council will meet each month, with a half day off-site meeting in May.
+Our Parish Councillors for 2019 are: Stephen Day, Ross Bowden & Darren Moy (Christ Church Wardens); Susan Beattie, Ella Carter, Steevie Chan, James Clifton, Jacqueline Evans, Carrie Robertson, Matt Ross-Smith, & David Vella (Elected & Appointed Members).

 Parish Council consists of the Senior Minister, the three Wardens, and 3, 6 or 9 elected members and correspondingly 1, 2 or 3 members appointed by the Senior Minister.